The Antoni M. Badia i Margarit Awards for the best doctoral thesis written in Catalan are presented

 In the conversation, moderated by Joan Santanach, the rector's delegate for Language Policy and Publications, the historical context, the signing of the manifesto, was brought up.
 “At that time there was a reflection on what had been done during the Republic: the Institut Escola, the Universitat Autònoma… We aimed to link up with the historical past to build a new society”, Camarasa recalled.
 “Those moments of resumption — added Folch — demanded the complete recovery of the language.
 Without scientific recovery, we would have created a biased culture”.
 They also recalled the day-to-day university life at that time: “we took the terminology from the class notes, which we were translating from Spanish”, recalled Camarasa.
 Both agreed that “without that work, what is being done today would not be possible, it would have no reference”.
 Folch concluded that writing a thesis in Catalan “is a key moment to show that you are capable and competent in the subject and in your own language”.

-During the ceremony, the Vice-Rector for Doctoral Studies, Research Staff in Training and Talent Attraction, Maria Feliu, pointed out that, of the 742 doctoral theses that were presented at the UB last year, a total of 107 were in Catalan, thirteen more than the previous year.
+During the ceremony, the Vice-Rector for Doctoral Studies, Trainee Research Staff and Talent Attraction, Maria Feliu, pointed out that, of the 742 doctoral theses that were presented at the UB last year, a total of 107 were in Catalan, thirteen more than the previous year.
 Of these, 59 theses were presented for the Antoni M. Badia and Margarit Awards, nine more than in the previous edition.
 This year, the winners in the different categories were as follows:

 Best thesis in Catalan in the field of humanities and social sciences to “Ideologies lingüístiques en gramàtiques i diccionaris catalans del segle XIX”, by Eloi Bellés, and to “La filosofia de la traducció en Marcel Proust: transformar l’experiència en art”, by Valèria Gaillard.